Negronii/Rebellion/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; $ java Main GUI -e  (Run the extension model)

-It will open a GUI window to run the Rebellion model.
+&nbsp; &nbsp; &nbsp; &nbsp;  It will open a GUI window to run the Rebellion model.

 2. b.
 We can choose to run all parameters set in Main class.
 For save-path, we have to put it in the runOneFeature method.
 It will allow the app to save output with pre-defined parameters automatically.